Problem-dependent attention and effort in neural networks with applications to image resolution and model selection: Descriptive Results

-Next, the fifteen graphs in Figure \ref{fig:correct} show how the models' internal propensity scores co-move with model accuracy.
-The structure of the graphs is the same as in Figure \ref{fig:histogram} above, but the variable plotted along the vertical axis is now the percentage of cases correctly classified within each propensity score bin.
 For the full-sized images on the left-hand side, the models' levels of correctness generally increase steadily with their propensity scores.
-Some of the more unusual and jerky patterns arise because they are averages computed over small samples; for instance, the stray $100\%$ red value in the top left chart occurs because only LeNet-5 classified only two full-sized test images with $30\%-40\%$ confidence, and its projected classifications were correct in both cases.
+Some of the more unusual and jerky patterns arise because they are averages computed over small samples; for instance, the stray $100\%$ red value in the left-hand chart in Figure \ref{fig:correct_lenet} occurs because only LeNet-5 classified only two full-sized test images with $30\%-40\%$ confidence, and its projected classifications were correct in both cases.
 As we move to the right and greater amounts of downsampling are applied, the explanatory power of the propensity scores declines.
-For the downsampled images, the models tend to be overconfident in their classifications---\emph{i.e.}, they report high propensity scores for many cases in which their actual classification accuracy is low---and for the most extreme amounts of downsampling, the lines on the graph are flat, indicating that the modeled propensity would not be useful for a threshold-based classification approach.
-For this reason, the 4x4 and 2x2 images are ignored by the threshold-based approach that is implemented in subsection \ref{downsampling threshold}, and the sequential classifier takes the classifications of the 7x7 and 8x8 and the corresponding levels of confidence with those classifications as its starting point.
+For the downsampled images in all five rows, the models tend to be overconfident in their classifications---\emph{i.e.}, they report high propensity scores for many cases in which their actual classification accuracy is low---and for the most extreme amounts of downsampling, the lines on the graph are flat, indicating that the modeled propensity would not be useful for a threshold-based classification approach.
+For this reason, the smallest images---the 4x4 and 2x2 cases for MNIST-style and small RGB and the 32 and 16 cases for ImageNet and ImageNet-V2---are ignored by the threshold-based approach that is implemented in Section \ref{downsampling results}, and the sequential classifier takes the classifications of the third column of images (7x7, 8x8, and 64) and the corresponding levels of confidence with those classifications as its starting point.
+Among the neural network classifiers applied to the ImageNet-style images, the Inception v3 model in dashed violet has a particularly high degree of overconfidence, and DenseNet-201 in solid brown also has somewhat more overconfidence than the other models.
+Alternatively, EfficientNet-b0 in solid green and GoogLeNet in dashed blue tend have accuracy rates at the higher ends of their ranges of propensity scores and may be slightly underconfident about the accuracy of their classifications.